 When should I seek professional help for my aggressive dog?

 If your dog’s aggression is severe or getting worse, get help from a professional dog trainer.
-They can create a customized training plan.
+They can create a customised training plan.

 What mistakes do dog owners often make when managing aggression?

-Owners often misunderstand aggression causes or use punishment training.
+Owners often misunderstand the causes or use punishment training.
 These methods can make aggression worse, not better.

 How do I build a positive reinforcement training plan for my dog?